Who goes on a Back-Roads tour?

 They are mainly English-speaking and in the main come from Canada, the USA, the UK, Australia, New Zealand, South Africa, Singapore and Hong Kong.
 We do have other nationalities join occasionally but all tour commentaries are in English.
 We believe that our tours appeal to individuals who enjoy culture, good food, meeting like-minded people, exploring local regions and want a more relaxing style of travel.
 We welcome first time travellers, however, also find that many of our passengers have travelled with us before and continue to do so.

 As a general rule we will run our tours with a minimum of four people, at which point we will usually guarantee it.
-Guaranteed tours are identified on our website, and your Tour Consultant will be able to advise you of the on-going status.
+Guaranteed tours are identified on our website, and your Travel Advisor will be able to advise you of the on-going status.
 If Back-Roads are forced to cancel a tour, you will be advised at least 6 weeks in advance.

 There tends to be a fairly wide range of ages, but broadly our clients are in the 40-75 age group.
 Our tours are designed principally for adults, but we will consider accepting children aged 12 or over on request.
 The exception to this is ‘A Family Christmas in Lapland' which is suitable for children and adults of all ages.
 Please note that triple and family rooms are not always available.